- What is the program cost?

 Can I participate in the Summer Immersion and College Edge programs this summer?

 Qualified applicants are welcome to apply to both our Summer Immersion and College Edge Programs.
-However, students are only allowed to participate in one of the two programs over the summer.
+However, students are only allowed to participate in one of the two programs.

 Will participating in this program help me get into Columbia College?

-Upon successful participation of the program, students can submit their instructor-written evaluations as supplements to their college applications.
+Upon successful participation in the program, students can submit their instructor-written evaluations as supplements to their college applications.

 Is there a dress code?